ricwells/secret-santa/README.md

 ### Setup:
 1. From the "secret-santa" directory, make a copy of `people.template.json` called `people.json` and edit json.
 `people.json`.
-It should have names of participants, exclusions (people in your group that shouldn't be chosen), and email addresses.
+It should have names of participants, exclusions (people that shouldn't be paired), and email addresses.
 Be sure to specify "sender" in the `people.json` before sending emails.

 For details on setting up an email account to use for this program,